nexto123/quiz-app-memoro/README.md

 If a user gets an answer wrong the question is repeated, after 3 wrong tries the answer will be displayed along with the flash for the user.
 After the questions are exhausted, the user is finally asked to enter a nickname to be added to the scoreboard.
 The user won't be added to the scoreboard until they add a nickname.
-I also employed the python extension Request, as it simplifies html requests.

 After a user answers all questions they make their way unto the scoreboard.

 ##### Technologies: